Partnership with Nisqually Tribe

-Developed in partnership with the Nisqually Tribe, the above acknowledgment statement will be read at school board meetings, school assemblies, district-wide public events, and evening events at our schools and buildings.
+Developed in partnership with the Nisqually Tribe and presented at the November 5, 2019 School Board meeting, the above acknowledgment statement will be read at school board meetings, school assemblies, district-wide public events, and evening events at our schools and buildings.

-As part of this collaborative effort, NTPS was gifted Nisqually Tribe flags to fly at each of our 22 schools and three educational buildings.
+As part of this collaborative effort and presented at the November 5, 2019 School Board Meeting, NTPS was gifted Nisqually Tribe flags to fly at each of our 22 schools and three educational buildings.
 The raising of the flag ceremony includes a lesson for students about the historical aspect of the flag.